marktodman/endurance-republic/README.md

 1. Create a webhook endpoint with the url of your website: url/checkout/wh/
 1. Setup webhook handler and webhooks files in the checkout app
 1. Ensure your STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY and STRIPE_WH_SECRET are all set in settings.py and production deployment host (Heroku)

+---
+## FUTURE DEVELOPMENT IDEAS

+There are a number of future development ideas to be deployed under future versions of the app:

+1. Add an About Us page to provide more information about the people and company behind Endurance Republic to build customer confidence
+1. Create checkout for more than one person on each event
+1. Add terms & conditions and privacy statements regarding the purchase and the use of customer data
+1. Create individual pages for each event so more information can be shared
+1. Add videos about the Events so that customers can find out more before they book
+1. Add a reviews section so that customers can leave and read reviews
+1. Add a Blog to generate site engagement and grow site traffic

+---
+## CREDITS

+The useful [Django documentation](https://docs.djangoproject.com/en/4.1/) was invaluable in the creation of this project.

+Images were all open source and free to use from [Pexels](https://www.pexels.com).

+Some code from the [Code Institute Boutique Ado Project](https://github.com/Code-Institute-Solutions/boutique_ado_v1/tree/250e2c2b8e43cccb56b4721cd8a8bd4de6686546) was instrumental in pulling together this web app.
+All use of code is referenced in the relevant files.

+Martina Terlevic at the [Code Institute](https://codeinstitute.net/) provided excellent direction and helped with resources to steer this project to completion.